aharpt/gulp-basic-library/README.md

 3. automatically updates your page when html changes are made

 ## Installation
-1. Make sure git is installed ("git --version") if not you can look at this link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+1. Make sure git is installed ("git --version") if not, you can look at this link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 1. Make sure node and npm are installed by running "node --version" and "npm --version" (Check http://blog.teamtreehouse.com/ for how to install node, npm.)
 1. Clone project from github